johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/Image.md

 ## Architectural Details

-One can use this to place an image (usually an `img` tag) on the page, that uses the bodiless edit system and allow the src and alt text to be editable.
+One can use this to place an image (usually an `img` tag) on the page, that uses the BodilessJS edit system and allow the src and alt text to be editable.
 The edit interface also supports image upload.

   ```